 In the final days of his second term as Mayor, Newsom led a historic drive to host the 2013 America’s Cup, one of the largest and most prestigious sporting events in the world, which is expected to generate roughly 8,000 jobs and $1.2 billion for the local and state economy.

 Newsom is married to Jennifer Siebel Newsom.
-They reside in Marin County with their two children Montana and Hunter.
+They reside in Marin County with their three children Montana, Hunter and Brooklynn.